vnau/FritzGate/README.md

    - Upload the code to your Ai Thinker ESP32-CAM board.

 5. Access the web interface by navigating to the assigned IP address in your web browser.

-## Customization

-Feel free to customize the code to suit your specific requirements.
-You can add additional features, integrate more IoT devices, or enhance automation rules.